Chapter

 of the Silver Circle, the world’s leading magical authority, but it

-part-humans that had found a home here.
+found a home here.

 They were gone,